Dr. Mitchell Naficy

 If you’re struggling with kratom, alcohol, or both, contact our team.
 We’re here to listen, answer your questions, and help you take the next step toward recovery.
 We’re not here to judge, we’re here to support.
 Call San Diego Wellness Center Today!

-Can you drink alcohol with kratom?
+Can you drink alcohol while taking kratom?

-What should not be taken with kratom?
+What should you not mix with kratom?

 Will kratom make you fail a breathalyzer?